rooted in seven years of hygiene activism.

 TO GROW OUR IMPACT

-Throughout our extensive work as a soap-recycling organization, we were awed by how many of the women that we met had innovative ideas on how to improve the health and hygiene of their own communities.
+Throughout our extensive work as a soap-recycling organization, we were awed by how many of the women that we met had transformational ideas on how to improve the health and hygiene of their own communities.
 However, it became clear that each of these talented entrepreneurs faced significant challenges accessing resources and support.

 In 2020 our entire globe came face-to-face with a devastating pandemic that intensified the need for good hygiene practices in every part of the world.
 We knew that it was time to pivot as an organization.
 Building on our time helping women run their own soap recycling businesses, we launched RISE.